annaweronica/european-news-service/README.md

 USER STORIES
 - As a user I want to see news from the default country as I open the webpage.
 - As a user I want to be able to choose from which country I want to read the news from.
+- As a user I want to get news by default from all categories for choosen country.
+- As a user I want to be able to choose the news category for choosen country.
-- As a user I want to
+- As a user I want to move from one category to the same category in different country.
+- As a user

 #Technologies